 So.
-Let’s say you really like the Scary Squares monster quilt pattern, but you’ve never made a quilt before and you’re kind of freaked out about making the whole thing.
+Let’s say you really like one of my quilt patterns, but you’ve never made a quilt before and you’re kind of freaked out about making the whole thing.

 Start with one block.
 You can make one single block, right?
 Of course you can!
 And you can turn it into a fun pillow.
 Here’s how.